Are you wondering if you could work out before 6 weeks postpartum?

 Wait until your pain is gone to start exercising

-- If you are still experiencing pain it is probably a good idea to not workout.
+- If you are still experiencing pain, it is probably a good idea not to work out.
 Your body is amazing at communicating with you, so make sure you are listening.

 Wait for the bleeding to stop before you workout

 - If you are still experiencing lochia, aka vaginal bleeding after birth, you may want to avoid exercising.
-Anything more than 1 pad an hour is concerning and you should speak with a healthcare provider.
+Anything more than 1 pad an hour is concerning, and you should speak with a healthcare provider.